 God’s Final Victory by Eric Reitan

 God’s Final Victory addresses the ongoing controversy concerning which doctrine is more defensible: the doctrine of hell or the doctrine of universal salvation.
-Would the just and loving God of traditional Christianity ever cause or allow some creatures to endure hell, that is, 41dcxYc-YhL__SY344_BO1,204,203,200_eternal alienation from both God and the blessed?
+Would the just and loving God of traditional Christianity ever cause or allow some creatures to endure hell, that is, eternal alienation from both God and the blessed?
 Many think the answer is yes.
 Some defend this answer by arguing that God is not only loving but also just, and that eternal damnation is sometimes the only way God can meet the demands of justice with respect to sin.
 Others argue that, out of respect for creatures, God affords them the freedom to choose their destiny-and some choose eternal alienation from God.
 God’s Final Victory examines the presuppositions underlying both lines of argument and finds that, once understood in their most defensible form, they offer good reason to suppose God would save all if He could and no compelling reason to suppose that He would or could not.
 As such, even conservative Christians should believe in universal salvation.

 The Healing the Gospel, by Derek Flood

 Why did Jesus have to die?
 Was it to appease a wrathful God’s demand for punishment?
-Does that mean Jesus died to save us from coverGod?
+Does that mean Jesus died to save us from God?
 How could someone ever truly love or trust a God like that?
 How can that ever be called “Good News” It’s questions like these that make so many people want to have nothing to do with Christianity.
 Healing the Gospel challenges the assumption that the Christian understanding of justice is rooted in a demand for violent punishment, and instead offers a radically different understanding of the gospel based on God’s restorative justice.
 Connecting our own experiences of faith with the New Testament narrative, author Derek Flood shows us an understanding of the cross that not only reveals God’s heart of grace, but also models our own way of Christ-like love.
 It’s a vision of the gospel that exposes violence, rather than supporting it-a gospel rooted in love of enemies, rather than retribution.
 The result is a nonviolent understanding of the atonement that is not only thoroughly biblical, but will help people struggling with their faith to encounter grace

 Christian Universalism, Maybe God Isn’t Such A Bad Guy After All, by Richard Harold Goyette

 In this book I provide convincing Scriptural support for the doctrine of “Universal Reconciliation,” also known as “Christian Universalism.”
 Many other related issues are also discussed, including the nature of Christian salvation, the purpose of God’s judgments, predestination and free will, the problem of evil, and popular misconceptions about Heaven and Hell.
-Many evangelical 51J2m9MPcNL__SY344_BO1,204,203,200_Christian doctrines are contradictory and/or paradoxical in nature.
+Many evangelical Christian doctrines are contradictory and/or paradoxical in nature.
 For example, why must unbelievers pay a penalty for sin that was already paid by Christ on the Cross of Calvary?
 If the penalty is everlasting torment in a place called Hell, how could Christ have possibly paid that penalty?
 He remained dead for less that three days and is alive today in Heaven.
 According to Jesus, God commands us to return good for evil and forgive our enemies, because that is what God is like.
 If God refuses to forgive His enemies and tortures them forever in Hell, wouldn’t that make God the greatest hypocrite of all time?
 How could God be both loving and unimaginably cruel and hateful at the same time?
 The word in the New Testament that is translated “eternal” and “everlasting” actually means quite the opposite.
 The Greek word “aionias” means “age-enduring” or “pertaining to an age or ages.”
 Why is this word and all of its derivatives mistranslated in most modern Bible versions?
 The doctrine of universal reconciliation was the prevailing view of the Christian Church and most of the Church Fathers during the first five centuries of the Church’s existence.
 Why is this doctrine almost never taught in the Church today?
 In this book I provide surprising and satisfying answers from the Scriptures to all of these questions and many more.
 If you are at least hopeful that I am right about God’s unconditional love for all mankind and His intention to redeem us all from sin and death, then you will absolutely love this book.
 Contrary to popular belief, there is overwhelming support in the Scriptures for the doctrine of Universal Reconciliation.
 May God bless you as you read this book and seek a closer walk with God

 Dropping hell and embracing grace by Ivan A Rogers

 Dropping hell and embracing grace is a call for a reconsideration of the scope of god’s recovery plan for his fallen creation.
 Does he intend to recover all, or will he settle for less than all?
 That is the question!
 The author, Ivan A. Rogers, takes the affirmative position on the above issues.
-He makes a compelling and scripture-based case that, when finally embraced, will result in the greatest 51bIv3OMC6L__SY344_BO1,204,203,200_reformation of positive change yet experienced by the church Christ founded.
+He makes a compelling and scripture-based case that, when finally embraced, will result in the greatest reformation of positive change yet experienced by the church Christ founded.
 Rogers brilliantly takes the reader on a spiritual journey that actually began even “before the world was made.”
 He convincingly demonstrates that God’s ultimate objective is the salvation of all humanity from Adam forward to a glorious future of promise.
 This being true, the doctrine of eternal conscious torture in a so-called “hell” becomes a casualty of God’s all-encompassing grace.
 “Ivan A. Rogers’ book is essential reading for everyone who desires to understand God’s plan of salvation of all humanity.
 Boldly tackling the key issues regarding universal reconciliation, this book provides clear, succinct explanations.
 ‘Dropping Hell and Embracing Grace’ is solidly based upon Scripture and honors the Word of God above human opinion or religious tradition.
 Read it — and be challenged to think deeply about the world-changing grace of our Lord Jesus Christ” (endorsement by Steven Fuson, author of Temple Treasures, also, Kingdom and Dominion

 Her Gates Will Never Be Shut: Hell, Hope, and the New Jerusalem, by Bradley Jersak.

 Description: Everlasting hell and divine judgment, a lake of fire and brimstone–these mainstays of evangelical tradition have come under fire once again in recent decades.
 Would the God of love revealed by Jesus really consign the vast majority of humankind to a destiny of eternal, conscious torment?
 Is divine mercy bound by the demands of justice?
 How can anyone presume to know who is saved from the flames and who is not?
 Reacting to presumptions in like manner, others write off the fiery images of final judgment altogether.
 If there is a God who loves us, then surely all are welcome into the heavenly kingdom, regardless of their beliefs or behaviors in this life.
 Yet, given the sheer volume of threat rhetoric in the Scriptures and the wickedness manifest in human history, the pop-universalism of our day sounds more like denial than hope.
 Mercy triumphs over judgment; it does not skirt it.
-Her Gates 51pq8Annk7L__SY344_BO1,204,203,200_Will Never Be Shut endeavors to reconsider what the Bible and the Church have actually said about hell and hope, noting a breadth of real possibilities that undermines every presumption.
+Her Gates Will Never Be Shut endeavors to reconsider what the Bible and the Church have actually said about hell and hope, noting a breadth of real possibilities that undermines every presumption.
 The polyphony of perspectives on hell and hope offered by the prophets, apostles, and Jesus humble our obsessive need to harmonize every text into a neat theological system.
 But they open the door to the eternal hope found in Revelation 21-22: the City whose gates will never be shut; where the Spirit and Bride perpetually invite the thirsty who are outside the city to “Come, drink of the waters of life.”
 Endorsements: “Who are the damned?
 Who are the saved?
 The questions have a way of provoking controversy, often quite heated.
 Brad Jersak, self-identified as an evangelical who accepts the Biblical witness as authoritative, turns the controversy into a conversation, a quiet conversation.
 He listens.
 He listens to opposing voices.
 He listens to Scripture as God’s last word on the subject.
 He listens to the scholars and theologians.
 Out of the listening something like a ‘humility of hope’ (Jersak’s phrase) begins to replace dogmatisms and we find ourselves part of a conversation with Christian brothers and sisters who are seriously praying for the world’s salvation.” –Eugene H. Peterson author of Tell It Slant: A Conversation on the Language of Jesus in His Stories and Prayers “Deeply grounded in evangelical faith and committed to evangelical categories of theological interpretation, Jersak probes the meaning of ‘Final Judgment’ in Christian faith and tradition.
 The phrase, for Jersak, must be kept in quote marks, because he sees that what is ‘final’ is not ‘judgment’ but the openness of God.
 The book traces the way in which Christians, and the author, ‘exchange certainty for hope.’
 In the end the residue of evil will not have the last word; what prevails is the goodness of God’s love.
 Readers will be greatly instructed by this thoughtful book.” –Walter Brueggemann author of Divine Presence Amid Violence (Cascade, 2009) “Combining theological rigor and pastoral sensitivity Her Gates Will Never Be Shut is sure to push the boundaries of the contemporary theological landscape and expand the theological horizons of scholars, pastors, and lay Christians alike.
 Grounded, timely, and open–this is evangelical theology at its best.” –Jon Stanley co-editor of “God is Dead” and I Don’t Feel so Good Myself: Theological Engagements with the New Atheism (Cascade, 2009) About the Contributor(s): Bradley Jersak is an author and seminar speaker based in Abbotsford, British Columbia.
 He is the author of Can You Hear Me?
 (2003), Kissing the Leper (2006), and co-editor of Stricken by God?
 (2007).

 Beyond Retribution: A New Testament Vision for Justice, Crime, and Punishment, by Christopher D. Marshall.

-Recently a growing number of Christians have actively promoted the concept of “restorative justice” and attempted to develop programs 7195xWCRz5Lfor dealing with crime based on restorative principles.
+Recently a growing number of Christians have actively promoted the concept of “restorative justice” and attempted to develop programs for dealing with crime based on restorative principles.
 But is this approach truly consistent with the teaching of Scripture?
 To date, very little has been done to test this claim.
 Beyond Retribution fills a gap by plumbing the New Testament on the topics of crime, justice, and punishment.
 Christopher Marshall first explores the problems involved in applying ethical teachings from the New Testament to mainstream society.
 He then surveys the extent to which the New Testament addresses criminal justice issues, looking in particular at the concept of the justice of God in the teachings of Paul and Jesus.
 He also examines the topic of punishment, reviewing the debate in social thinking over the ethics and purpose of punishment-including capital punishment-and he advocates a new concept of “restorative punishment.”
 The result of this engaging work is a biblically based challenge to imitate the way of Christ in dealing with both victims and offenders.

 Raising Hell: Christianity’s Most Controversial Doctrine Put Under Fire, by Julie Ferwerda.

 Have you ever considered the apparent injustices, inconsistencies, and even contradictions of the doctrine of hell?
 For starters, do earthly parents love their children more than God?
 Does God ask you to forgive your enemies when He is not willing to do the same?
-Is being 12157295punished forever for sins committed in a short lifetime really “justice”?
+Is being punished forever for sins committed in a short lifetime really “justice”?
 Does everybody really get the same fair chance to believe in Jesus before they die?
 If hell is the worst possible fate of mankind, and if God is truly loving, then…

 Why did He fail to mention hell in Genesis as the price for sin?